TeamGloomy/TeamGloomy.github.io/pages/mydoc/board_txt.md

 ## UART Useable Pins - LPC Based Boards

-There are 4 UARTS and each can use a selection of pins
+There are 4 UARTS and each can use a selection of pins.

 <div class="datatable-begin"></div>